-Body as Resource: In response to our current culture that can tend towards disconnection and speed, I am motivated to share simple and effective tools that allow you to return to and inhabit your body with a greater sense of presence, resource and self agency.
+Body as Resource: In response to our current culture I am motivated to share simple and effective tools that allow you to inhabit your body with a greater sense of presence, resource and self agency.
 I see resourcing as the groundwork that allows this work to unfold safely.

-Body as Consciousness: “I feel, therefore I am.”
-(Damasio).
-Remembering our relational interconnection with others, the space we inhabit and the world is an important part of this work.
+Embodying our relational interconnection with others, the space we inhabit and the world forms an important part of this work.

-I have been facilitating movement and co-creative enquiries within the community for 15 years.
-This has taken the form of yoga & movement based support groups for the general community, as well as specific groups for women with postnatal depression and other themed women’s groups.
+I have been facilitating movement and co-creative enquiries within diverse communities for 16 years.
+This has taken the form of movement based support groups for the general community, as well as specific groups for women with postnatal depression and other themed women’s groups.

 I developed a programme to support teachers in schools which focuses on nourishment through embodied relaxation, gentle movement and a safe space to share.
 More on this kind of work through my sister site: Circles of Support.

-I have spent over a decade working with children of all ages in schools and developed a movement mentorship programme called ‘Girls Allowed’ for pre-teen girls to support them in transitioning times.
+For over a decade, I have worked with children of all ages in schools.
+I developed a movement mentorship programme called ‘Girls Allowed’ for pre-teen girls to support them in transitioning times.

-My work is creative and enquiry based, tailored to the needs of each group or individual.
-I draw heavily upon the principles of Authentic Movement and the work of Miranda Tufnell, Andrea Olsen and Emily Conrad, as well as somatic movement, gentle yoga, voice work and relaxation.
+My approach is creative and enquiry based, tailored to the needs of each group or individual.
+I draw heavily upon the principles of Authentic Movement and the work of Miranda Tufnell, Andrea Olsen and Emily Conrad, as well as other somatic movement modalities, gentle yoga, voice work and embodied relaxation.

-Alongside yoga practice flourished the intuitive world of my expressive body through dance and movement.
-I have been traversing the world of conscious dance for 18 years.
+Alongside yoga practice flourishes the intuitive world of my expressive body through dance and somatic movement.
+I have been traversing the world of conscious dance and somatics for 18 years.

-I love to move in nature, as nature, and am deeply influenced by the natural world in how I approach movement as well as how embodiment can offer a resource for deepening our connection with and responsibility for our natural world.
-We are made of earth…and rain… and stardust.
+I love to move in nature, as nature, and am deeply influenced by the natural world in how I approach movement as well as how embodiment can offer a resource for deepening our interconnection with our natural world.

 Trainings and CPD’s: